ai-dock/base-image/README.md

 The provided docker-compose.yaml includes a working configuration (add your own remotes).

-In the event that the conditions listed cannot be met, `rclone` will still be abailable to use via the CLI - only mounts will be unavailable.
+In the event that the conditions listed cannot be met, `rclone` will still be available to use via the CLI - only mounts will be unavailable.

 If you intend to use the `rclone create' command to interactively generate remote configurations you should ensure port 53682 is mapped to the host operating system see https://rclone.org/remote_setup/ for further details.